Comprehensive COBRA Insurance Information

 Yes.
 Since COBRA insurance is just a continuation of your group health insurance plan, any changes to that plan, including an increase or decrease in premium costs, will also affect your premium cost under COBRA insurance.
 Your bill will reflect any changes in costs for the premium.
 COBRA insurance premiums cannot be locked in at any point.

-Am I eligible for COBRA insurance if my company has under 20 employees?
+Am I eligible for COBRA insurance if my company cancels their health insurance policy?

 Can I sign up for COBRA insurance if I quit my job?